 " Knowledge is expensive but not knowing is more expensive than the knowledge "

-That is why some individual are willing to pay 400-500 euro per hour with good massage therapist.
-Because they know knowledge is power, that they are not willing to trade what they have had with therapists who operate from unconscious place, not knowing what they are practicing could ruin one's life and opportunity to live a happy life, which very unfortunate.
+That is why some individuals are willing to pay 400-500 euro per hour with good massage therapist.
+Because they know knowledge is power, that they are not willing to trade their life and living, what they have had with a therapist who operate from unconscious place, not knowing what they are practicing could ruin one's life and opportunity to live happily and joyful, which very unfortunate.

-Some individuals know it costs a lot more when they are not mindful on their decision making, choices and action.
-While many people do not care or realized that risk is co-exist with unconscious mind.
+Some individuals know it costs a lot more, risky and perhaps ruins everything they have build and have when they are not mindful of their decision making.
+While many people do not care or realized that, risk is co-exist with ignorant, not being thoughtful.

 Oxytocin or the so-called "love hormone" is being increasingly shown to trigger wide variety of physical and psychological effects in both women and men.